 Only one establishment will count for each row under Primary and Secondary Amenities.
-For example, an application for a site with a public park, library, and community center all between one point five (1.5) miles and two (2) miles will receive only 2 points under Public Facility.
+For example, an application for a site with a public park and library between one point five (1.5) miles and two (2) miles will receive only 2 points under Public Facility.